Where does energy in MA come from?

 Municipal Utilities (Munis)

 Municipal utilities are a very common not-for-profit model of public ownership.
 Municipal utilities, or munis, do exist in Massachusetts, but there has been only one new muni established since 1926, because of a law that allows investor owned utilities to refuse to sell poles, lines and other infrastructure to new munis unless they are offering a “fair market value”.
-There have been attempts to overturn this legislation, including There are about 50 municipal utilities in MA currently.
+There have been attempts to remediate this issue and to level the playing field for munis, including Rep. Tram Nguyen’s 2019 bill H. 2915 (An Act to enhance municipal leadership and energy autonomy), but none of these efforts came to fruition.
+There are about 50 municipal utilities in MA currently.
 Municipal utilities have a reputation for having a vested interest in serving their communities, and thus better response time in the event of outages, disasters and damage to equipment.
 They are also more accountable to public demand to make the grid more green by increasing the proportion of energy sourced by renewables.

 Energy cooperatives allow consumers in rural areas that were previously not well-served by investor-owned utilities to take control of their own energy distribution with assistance from the federal government, through the Rural Electrification Act of 1935.
 Energy co-ops are another not-for-profit model.
 Vermont Electric Cooperative is one such consumer-owned co-op.
 Vermont also has established many all-volunteer town energy committees in which citizens are empowered to help shape municipal energy policies in order to achieve renewable energy and energy efficiency goals set by the state.

-Community solar projects consolidate the resources of a community in order to build and maintain solar panels and renewable energy generating facilities, in areas where individuals may not have the financial ability to purchase the equipment or real estate to house the equipment without the help of their neighbors.
-These projects are often facilitated by expert nonprofits or co-ops, with many of the financial benefits going back to the community sponsors.
-Vermont Energy Cooperative facilitates several community solar projects.
+Community solar projects consolidate the resources of a community in order to build and maintain solar panels and renewable energy-generating facilities, in areas where individuals may not have the financial ability to purchase the equipment or real estate to house the equipment without the help of their neighbors.
+These projects are often facilitated by expert nonprofits or co-ops and are executed with the help of expert solar system installers like Sun Talk Solar — they are known to be a reputed provider of solar installation denver.
+Usually, many of the financial benefits go back to the community sponsors.
+(One example of this could be Vermont Energy Cooperative, which facilitates several community solar projects).

 Microgrids are locally organized systems of electricity generation and storage that can function independent of the larger grid, or connected within the larger grid.
 Microgrids can allow communities to control small portions of electrical generation and distribution, and operate even when the larger grid has an outage, allowing for more resilience.
 They often incorporate renewable energy resources, such as solar panels.
 Microgrids are being pursued in Boston by members of the Green Justice Coalition, Resilient Urban Neighborhoods, and Clean Energy Solutions.